 On February 16, 2016, Seaboard Foods received an information request from the U.S. Environmental Protection Agency ("EPA") seeking information under the Clean Air Act with regard to various ammonia releases at Seaboard Foods' pork processing plant in Guymon, Oklahoma.
-Seaboard has been cooperating with the EPA with regard to the investigation and has responded to the request.
+Seaboard Foods has been cooperating with the EPA with regard to the investigation.
 On July 21, 2017, a letter was received from the EPA alleging violations of regulations and indicating an intent to proceed administratively with respect to these violations.
-The letter included a draft Consent Agreement and Final Order ("Agreement") which proposed a civil penalty of less than \$1 million.
-The letter and Agreement also include the requirement that a "Supplemental Environmental Project" ("SEP") be undertaken, but there is no indication of what the SEP would comprise.
-As such, it is not known what the obligations or costs would be related to such SEP.
+The letter included a draft Consent Agreement and Final Order ("Agreement") which proposed a civil penalty and the requirement that a "Supplemental Environmental Project" ("SEP") be undertaken.
+Seaboard believes that the matter will be resolved with the civil penalty and the cost of the SEP being less than \$1 million.